tobias-gp/accessory-switcher/README.md

 # Display <> Bluetooth Accessory Switcher

-Ever felt like a DJ, juggling between multiple MacBooks, each with its own Magic Keyboard and Trackpad?
+Ever felt like a DJ, juggling between multiple MacBooks, each with its own Magic Keyboard, Magic Trackpad, and Sonos speakers?
 Well, it's time to drop the beat and let the Accessory Switcher take over the stage!

 This nifty tool is like a backstage manager for your Bluetooth devices.
 It ensures your Bluetooth keyboard and mouse are always connected to the right MacBook when you're plugging in or unplugging a display device via USB-C. No more awkward pauses during your productivity concert!

 ## Installation

+The tool requires Python3 for executing, but the Python homebrew distribution is too bloated and I didn't want to include it in the package.
+Make sure to have a `python3` executable in your PATH (no additional libraries needed).
+If you haven't, you can install it via `brew install python3`.

 Installing the Display <> Bluetooth Accessory Switcher is as easy as 1-2-3: